xsduan/unity-hierarchy-folders/README.md

 - **Delete** - The folder will be removed, and names of child objects will not change.
 - **Do Nothing** *(available only for Play Mode)* - The folder will not be removed, the hierarchy will not change in play mode.
 Use this mode if you don't need extra performance in Editor.
 - **Replace With Separator** *(available only for Play Mode)* - The hierarchy will flatten, and the folder will be replaced with a separator (e.g. "--- FOLDER ---").
 Useful if you need extra performance in Editor but still want to see what folder game objects belong to.

+## Stripping folders from prefabs

+With this plugin, it is possible to strip folders from prefabs that are not present in the scene but are instantiated at runtime.
+Upon entering Play Mode, the plugin goes through all prefabs containing folders and strips them.
+On exiting Play Mode, the changes are reverted.
+It shouldn't add significant overhead unless you have thousands of prefabs with folders inside, but if entering Play Mode takes too long, you can try disabling this option in **Preferences -> Hierarchy Folders**.
+You can also choose whether to strip folders from prefabs before they are packed into a build.

 ## Possible FAQs